Tour the National Inventors Hall of Fame Museum Exhibits

 50 Years of Automotive Design and Technology

-Climb inside a car that merges Ford Mustang models from 1965 and 2015 to see and feel the evolution of automotive design and technology.
-Sponsored by Ford Motor Co., this one-of-a-kind, interactive exhibit showcases 50 years of iconic innovation.
+Climb inside a car that compares Ford Mustang models from 1965 and 2015 to see and feel the evolution of automotive design and technology.
+This one-of-a-kind, interactive exhibit showcases 50 years of iconic innovation.

 The Power of Trademarks